scilus/tractoflow_documentation/source/index.rst

 For any issues or difficulties with TractoFlow, please use our Neurostar tag: https://neurostars.org/tag/tractoflow

 .. tip::
-    If you want to analyse datasets with white-matter lesions, we highly recommends to use our devrived version of TractoFlow: TractoFlow Atlas based Segmentation (ABS) https://github.com/scilus/TractoFlow-ABS
+    If you want to analyse datasets with white-matter lesions check the tractoflow profile ABS.

 .. toctree::
    :maxdepth: 1